siouan/frontend-gradle-plugin/README.md

     // property is set.
     proxyPort = 8080

+    // [OPTIONAL] Whether the plugin shall log additional messages whatever Gradle's logging level
-    // [OPTIONAL] Whether messages logged by the plugin in Gradle with INFO level shall be visible
+    // is.
+Technically speaking, messages logged by the plugin with the INFO level are made
-    // whatever the active Gradle logging level is.
-This property allows to track the plugin
+    // visible.
+This property allows to track the plugin execution without activating Gradle's INFO
-    // execution without activating Gradle INFO or DEBUG levels that may be too much verbose on a
+    // or DEBUG levels, that may be too much verbose on a global point of view. verboseModeEnabled = false
-    // global point of view.
-The plugin also logs some messages at lower levels, (e.g. debugging
-    // data).
-The visibility of these messages does not depend on this property. verboseModeEnabled = false
 }
 ```